Bruneis Polo-playing Prince Marries Commoner - UrduPoint

 Mateen is the 10th child of Sultan Hassanal Bolkiah -- the world's longest reigning monarch and once the richest man on the planet -- and is well down the succession pecking order.

-His bride -- the granddaughter of one of his father's key advisers -- reportedly has a fashion brand and co-owns a tourism business.
+His bride -- the granddaughter of one of his father's key advisers and a member of a prominent family in Brunei -- reportedly has a fashion brand and co-owns a tourism business.

 Mateen, wearing a traditional white outfit decorated with diamond-shaped motifs and a matching headpiece, was driven to the mosque in a luxury saloon.